dwyl/phoenix-liveview-realtime-cursor-tracking-tutorial/README.md

 This tutorial creates a stylized simple landing page showing the cursor of everyone that is connected to it.
-It should take you no less than 30 minutes to get up and running!
+It should take you no more than 20 minutes to get up and running!

 # Who? 👤